 “Then why don’t we get moving?”

 “After you,” Dayne said.
 Anna smiled coldly and brushed past him, all the while staying away from the horse he rode.
 If all the humans’ animals were this big, she had no desire to see any more of them.
-Dayne followed closely behind, cursing his non-existent luck, while the rest of the group kept back a few meters, gossiping worse than old women over who this strange girl could be, with her cold demeanor and her stubborn insistence that she was better than them.
+Dayne followed, cursing his nonexistent luck, while the rest of the group kept even further back, gossiping worse than old women over who this strange girl could be, with her cold demeanor and her stubborn insistence that she was better than them.
 Not to mention her fear of horses.

 It was a long, quiet day.
 Anna Lydia refused to talk to anyone, even when asked a direct question.
 The only one she seemed to like was Waydin, the company’s mage, who had dismounted and fallen into step beside her.
 He didn’t seem to mind her lack of conversation.

 She wouldn’t talk to him, wouldn’t look at him, but tolerated his presence beside hers.
-Throughout the day, she kept looking at the sky, as if she were looking for something, but no one knew what, nor could they see anything unusual about the sky.
-It The sky was a bright blue with only a few wispy clouds and the sun shone unhindered.
+Throughout the day, she kept looking at the sky, as if she were looking for something, but no one knew what, nor could they see anything unusual.
+The sky was a bright blue with only a few wispy clouds and the sun shone unhindered.
 There was no sign of a storm or anything out of the ordinary.
 The men simply couldn’t understand her fascination.

 But what was the most straining and stressful on their march was the lack of noise.
 There was, of course, the normal noise of men in steel, their swords and packs clanking against one another.
-There was also the normal noise of horses as they walked over the hard dirt.
+There was also the sound of horses as they walked over the hard dirt.
 And there was the occasional curse when a horse tripped or stumbled, but there was no conversation.

 No laughing or teasing.
-The men were used to it, to acting like brothers, and the silence was killing them.
-Most of them decided then and there, if they hadn’t already, that they did not like this the strange woman Anna Lydia.
+The men were used to acting like brothers, and the silence was killing them.
+Most of them decided then and there, if they hadn’t already, that they did not like the strange woman Anna Lydia.
 But if they were completely honest with themselves, they resented her intrusion.

-As soon as the sun began to set, Dayne called for a halt, wearily dismounting, saying, “It’s past time to call it a night.”
-The men agreed, though they said nothing, instead glaring at Anna Lydia as they went around tending to the horses and setting up camp, just as they had done hundreds of times before.
+As soon as the sun began to set, Dayne called for a halt and dismounted.
+“It’s past time to call it a day.”
+The men silently agreed, , instead glaring at Anna Lydia as they went about tending to the horses and setting up camp.

 Anna sat down outside the edge of activity, observing.
-But she soon became bored of their repetitive activity and began writing in a bound book she had pulled from her pack.
-She was fully became so absorbed in her writing, and didn’t seem aware ofshe missed the sun’s setting.
+But she soon became bored and began writing in a bound book she had pulled from her pack.
+She became so absorbed in her writing, and didn’t seem aware ofshe missed the sun’s setting.
 In fact, the lack of light didn’t seem to bother her at all.
 She simply acted as if she could see just fine, as if the sun were still shining brightly.
 She stayed that way late into the night, and it wasn’t until the second watch,only four hours after dusk, that did the men seeaw her move at all, and lie on the ground, using her skirt as a blanket and her elbow as a pillow.